 In this model the formula used to guide each charge's behavior is the standard formula for Coulomb's law:

 F = (q1 * q2 * Permittivity) / (r^2)

-This is a single force two body model, where we have a charge q1 (the blue particle that is created when you press SETUP) and a proton (q2) (the gray particle that appears when you press the mouse button in the view).
+This is a single force two body model, where we have a charge q1 (the particle that is created when you press SETUP) and a proton (q2) (the blue particle that appears when you press the mouse button in the view).
+If a particle is positively charged, it is colored blue.
+If it's negatively charged, it will be orange.
 The force is entirely one-way: only q1 is attracted towards (or repelled from) the proton (q2), while the proton (q2) remains unaffected.
 Note that this is purely for purposes of simulation.
 In the real world, Coulomb's force acts on all bodies around it.